IPv6 Adoption: Where Are We? 2024 Updated

 What can we tell from this mixed bag of IPv6 deployment rates?
 While some companies decide to kick IPv6 into the long grass, others choose to take the leap and start deploying IPv6.
 However, most networks are likely to continue running their traffic on both IPv4 and IPv6 for years to come.

-Ultimately, experts believe that the internet will continue to run on IPv4 for the foreseeable future, regardless of the IPv6 deployment rates.
+Ultimately, experts believe that the Internet will continue to run on IPv4 for the foreseeable future, regardless of the IPv6 deployment rates.
 As we await a wider adoption of IPv6, we need to find ways to manage IPv4, a resource that is, effectively, exhausted.

 IP leasing offers a solution that can help us extend the usability of IPv4 while continuing to migrate to IPv6.
 In short, as the world continues to adopt IPv6 on a larger scale, we have to figure out ways to build a sustainable internet with the resources that are available to us.